 Mammalian Cell Culture Without Ascites

 Mammalian cell culture involves the growth of cells in a medium which is external to their tissue of origin.
 It is a useful tool for pharmaceutical, clinical, and research applications.
-When cells are isolated from their original animal tissues, they can be expanded and studied in culture in relation to cell biology and disease, or for the development of proteins, antibodies, and vaccines.
+When cells are isolated from their original animal tissues, they can be expanded and studied.
+These cells in culture examine cell biology and disease, or for the development of proteins, antibodies, and vaccines.
 The production of immortalized mammalian cell lines in- vitro is possible for extended periods of time.
-These cell lines are often used as basic models for more complex biology.
-At Cell Culture Company, we understand the various ways in which mammalian cell culture with and without ascites may be used.
+These cell lines are basic models for more complex biology.
+At Cell Culture Company, we understand the various ways mammalian cell culture with and without ascites is used.

 From “With Ascites” to “Without Ascites” (In Vitro)